AmaanSayyad/HyperInsure/contracts/README.md

 ## Benefits of This Architecture

-1. **Gas Efficiency**: Fewer contracts mean lower deployment and execution costs
+1. **Modular Design**: Separation of concerns between core logic, oracle functions, governance, and treasury management

-2. **Simplified Integration**: Frontend components can interact with fewer contracts
+2. **Specialized Functionality**: Each contract focuses on a specific aspect of the protocol

-3. **Reduced Complexity**: Fewer cross-contract calls reduce potential points of failure
+3. **Flexible Integration**: Frontend components can interact with the appropriate contracts based on functionality

-4. **Easier Maintenance**: Consolidated functionality makes updates and bug fixes simpler
+4. **Enhanced Security**: Dedicated treasury contract provides additional protection for user funds

-5. **Better Security**: Smaller attack surface with fewer contracts to audit
+5. **Clear Responsibility**: Each contract has well-defined responsibilities and interfaces

 ## Error Codes